 The Trustee is responsible for ensuring that the Scheme has enough money set aside (assets) to pay pensions built up to date (liabilities).
 If the assets are more than the liabilities, the Scheme is said to be in surplus.
 If the liabilities are more than the assets, it is said to be in deficit.

 The Scheme’s Actuary carries out a formal, in-depth financial health check of the Scheme every three years, called a full valuation.
+The last full valuation was carried out as at 30 June 2023.
 In the interim years the Actuary carries out annual funding reviews, which are approximate updates.
-Below you can see a summary of the Scheme’s financial health since 2021.
+Below you can see a summary of the Scheme’s financial health since 2022.

 What if the Scheme had to wind up?

 Although there are no plans to wind up the Scheme, we are required by law to let you know the Scheme’s financial position if this were to happen.
 On wind up, the Trustee would probably secure all members’ benefits with an insurer.
-The comparison of the cost of securing benefits with an insurer is the ‘buy out’ or ‘solvency’ level.
+The comparison of the Scheme's assets with the cost of securing benefits with an insurer is the ‘buy out’ or ‘solvency’ level.

 The estimated solvency level at June 2023 was 84%.
-This means that the amount needed, in addition to the Scheme assets, to secure all benefits with an insurance company was approximately £257 million at June 2023 (compared with £388 million at the 2021 valuation).
+This means that the amount needed to secure all benefits with an insurance company was approximately £1,622 million at June 2023.
+We do not receive formal updates of the solvency level in between full valuations.

 Why does the funding plan not call for full solvency at all times?

 The full solvency position assumes that members’ benefits will be secured by buying insurance policies.
-Once the insurer has collected the premium, it is not able to seek additional premiums if its pricing turns out to be too optimistic and so it includes significant margins against future adverse experience.
-For as long as the Scheme is able to seek further contributions from the Company in the event of adverse experience, it is appropriate to include margins that are prudent but not as large as the margins in the corresponding insurance premiums.
+Once the insurer has collected the premium, it is not able to seek additional premiums if its pricing turns out to be too optimistic and so it includes significant margins against any potential future issues.
+As long as the Scheme is able to ask for further contributions from the Company in the event of future issues, and not buy insurance policies, it is appropriate to include cautious margins in the funding plan, but these are not as large as the margins needed on a full solvency basis using insurance premiums.

 The Pension Protection Fund (PPF)